 There are messages to Posterity (all of us living today) from the foremost creative genius of the Western Intellectual tradition.

-Francis Bacon (1561 – 1626) disclosed in his secret writings that he had invented six different encryption methods for hiding private text within plain, open public text.
+Sir Francis Bacon (1561 – 1626) disclosed in his writings that he had invented six different encryption methods for concealing private text within plain, open public text.

 Like a message in a bottle from four hundred years ago…

-One of the goals of Sir Francis was to disclose to the world some of the terrible, suppressed secrets of the Tudor Dynasty, many of which he was an in-person witness to.
-Revealing these during his lifetime would have cost him his life.
+One of the goals of Sir Francis was to reveal to the world some of the terrible, suppressed secrets of the era in which he lived, the end of the Tudor Dynasty.

 “The cipher may, perchance, remain in hiding until a future people, furnished with wits keener than those of our own times, open this heavily barred entranceway, and enter the house of treasure.”